Reading at Keresley Academies

 Most children are ready to begin our Spelling program during Year 2.
 Read Write Inc. Spelling allows children to see connections between phonics, spelling patterns, rhyme and root words.
 This program moves progressively as children move through the school, building on previous knowledge.
 Each year group has a list of words and spelling patterns they are expected to be able to spell by the end of the year.
 You can find these on the Learning Resources for Home section of our website.

 Children are taught phonics and spellings in short daily sessions, enabling children to build up the segmenting and blending skills they need to writing and reading.
 Each week children will have a spelling test, focusing on key phonics and spelling patterns they have practised during the week.
 You can support children by practising these at home.
 These words can be found in children red spelling book or using Spelling Shed.

-At Keresley Grange you can almost feel the buzz about books.
+At Keresley Grange and Keresley Newland you can almost feel the buzz about books.
 All children from Reception to Year 6 are actively involved in our Accelerated Reader programme, which hooks them in to reading and leads them on a quest for their next best read.

 Accelerated Reader challenges our children and encourages them to extend their reading experience.
 Once they have read a book, the children take a quiz on it.
 A result of 85% or more in that quiz means the words are added to their word count.
 The children try to beat their monthly target, which takes them closer to their millionaire reader reward.